dotnet/docs-maui/docs/user-interface/controls/searchbar.md

 A search can be executed using the <xref:Microsoft.Maui.Controls.SearchBar> control by attaching an event handler to one of the following events:

 - `SearchButtonPressed`, which is called when the user either clicks the search button or presses the enter key.
 - `TextChanged`, which is called anytime the text in the query box is changed.
-This event is inherited from the `InputView` class.
+This event is inherited from the <xref:Microsoft.Maui.Controls.InputView> class.

 The following XAML example shows an event handler attached to the `TextChanged` event and uses a <xref:Microsoft.Maui.Controls.ListView> to display search results: